 You have probably been told before that the pickup is the heart of every guitar.
-True to this, pickups make the biggest difference to the sound of your guitar than any other component.
-Although they are quite small, guitar pickups capture and amplify the vibration of your guitar's strings to produce a signature sound that differentiates you from other guitarists.
+True to this, pickups make the most significant difference to the sound of your guitar than any other component.
+Although they are pretty small, guitar pickups capture and amplify the vibration of your guitar's strings to produce a signature sound that differentiates you from other guitarists.

 - What is a Guitar Pickup?